40tude/py-flashcards/static/md/95_non_technical.md

 <img src="../static/md/book_covers/black_swan.png" alt="dummy" width="577"/>
 </p>

-To get one of the best explanation (FR) about the power law [watch this video](https://youtu.be/MrsjMiL9W9o?si=qaIUySUA72djVVdA).
+* To get one of the best explanation (FR) about the power law [watch this video](https://youtu.be/MrsjMiL9W9o?si=qaIUySUA72djVVdA).
+* Power laws are much more common than we might think.
+For example, the Pareto principle (80% of results with 20% of investment) is a power law ($\alpha = $1.16) and Pareto is everywhere (or almost everywhere).

 <!--